BayCEER/python-bayeosdevice/README.md

 `apt-get install python-bayeosdevice`

 ### Example Usage
 The following [script](docs/cpudevice.py) creates a new device to show the current cpu load on your pc.
-Just run the script and open http://localhost to access it.

 ```python
 import time